Supporting Free-Threaded CPython

 threading

-a parallel speedup for some Python code, free-threading will likely allow the
+achieve a parallel speedup for some Python code, free-threading will likely

 PyO3's support for free-threaded Python will enable authoring native Python